-Marian Hall is home to our Biology and Science Learning Living Communities, which include biology, pre-health, science, technology, engineering and mathematics majors from all undergraduate classifications.
-In order to live in this building, residents must be pre-approved by the Marian Hall Director and complete an agreement to participate in the Biology or Science LLCs.
+Marian Hall is home to our Biology and Science Learning Living Communities available to first-year and second-year students with majors in the School of Science, Engineering, and Technology and the following majors in the College of Arts, Humanities, and Social Sciences: Criminal Justice, Criminology, Exercise and Sport Science, Forensic Science, Psychology and Sociology.
 This three-story split-level building has interior entrances to the suite-style rooms with two people assigned to each room that are the same gender by room and suite.
 A full bathroom is shared between the four residents.
 Each room has built-in closets, drawers and a sink, and each resident has a desk, chair and twin bed that can be rearranged in the room.
+Fire alarm monitoring done on site and partial sprinkler system installed.